Tyulis/3DSkit/Readme.md

 *	unpack.ExeFS:
 	*	Unpack ExeFS images (automatic when unpacking an NCCH partition).
 The file must have the .exefs extension or be "exefs.bin" or "DecryptedExeFS.bin" to be recognized
 *	unpack.RomFS:
 	*	Unpack RomFS images (automatic when unpacking an NCCH partition).
-The file must have the .romfs extension or be "romfs.bin" or "DecryptedRomFS.bin" to be recognized [Actually not completely implemented]
+The file must have the .romfs extension or be "romfs.bin" or "DecryptedRomFS.bin" to be recognized

 Compressions: